shaksham08/Go/README.md

 Now we want to insert something in the slice so we use append

+Every element in slice must be of same type

 ```go

 	cards = append(cards, "Six of Spades")
 ```
 Here append just returns new slice which

 Now to iterate and print the cards we use